Affinity Dog Training

 * Training which is useful and practical but also fun in beginner and more advanced classes..
-We teach owners how to teach their dogs how to walk nicely, how to wait, how to leave- it, how to listen while excited, how to do emergency stops and so on- and we explain how to apply the exercises to real- life situations.
+We teach owners how to teach their dogs how to walk nicely, how to wait, how to leave- it, how to listen while excited, how to come here, or do emergency stops and so on- and we explain how to apply the exercises to real- life situations.

 * We help owners iron out a problem or quirk, from barking to aggression in one to one appointments.
 Much of our experience and research is with challenging and problem behaviour.
 More info here.

 We really can help with anything and we really do make our living teaching old dogs new tricks.

 We think that word of mouth is the best advertising we can get and so we work really hard to make sure every dog and owner is happy.
 We are extremely proud of our reputation here in Northampton and we bust our guts so that each dog and owner achieve their goals and have fun together.